abdulrhman3657/cycls_claude_agent/README.md

 3. **Creative Direction** - Creative Director produces 3-4 approved directions with campaign routes; user selects which to develop
 4. **Content Generation** - Social Media Writer generates 4 ready-to-paste posts, one per campaign route

-If any stage output is generic or unusable, the workflow re-runs that stage with stricter constraints.

 ## Architecture

 The main agent (Sonnet) coordinates 4 specialized subagents via the Claude Agent SDK's Task tool: